This blog provides information for educational purposes only. Read our complete summary for more info.

 Good moonshine doesn't need help from mixers, but we recently heard about a crazy drink made with pickle juice and hot sauce.
-Well, it's not normally made with hot sauce, but we couldn't resist adding some.
+Well, it's not normally made with hot sauce, but give it a shot.
 It's called a pickleback, and it's pretty darn good.

-1 part moonshine
+- 1 part "moonshine"

-1 part pickle juice
+- 1 part pickle juice

-A couple drops of "O" face hot sauce.
+- A couple drops of "O" face hot sauce.

 Every summer we go a little crazy with food preservation.
 Countless evenings and weekends were spent canning, pickling, and freezing.
 Our goal was to make enough grub to sustain us through the entire winter and we have an entire deep freezer full of food to prove it.
 We also have an abundance of canned pickles, roasted tomatoes, and jam.